Sonny Rollins: 1971–2000

 During the 1970s and 1980s, he also became drawn to R&B, pop, and funk rhythms.
 Some of his bands during this period featured electric guitar, electric bass, and usually more pop- or funk-oriented drummers.

 In 1974, Rollins added jazz bagpiper Rufus Harley to his band; the group was filmed performing live at Ronnie Scott's in London.
 For most of this period Rollins was recorded by producer Orrin Keepnews for Milestone Records (the compilation Silver City: A Celebration of 25 Years on Milestone contains a selection from these years).
 In 1978 he, McCoy Tyner, Ron Carter, and Al Foster toured together as the Milestone Jazzstars.
-In June of that year he joined many other major jazz artists in a performance for President Jimmy Carter on the South Lawn of the White House.
+In June of that year, Rollins joined many other major jazz artists in a performance for President Jimmy Carter on the South Lawn of the White House.

 It was also during this period that Rollins's passion for unaccompanied saxophone solos came to the forefront.
 In 1979 he played unaccompanied on The Tonight Show and in 1985 he released The Solo Album, recorded live at the Museum of Modern Art in New York.
 He also frequently played long, extemporaneous unaccompanied cadenzas during performances with his band; a prime example is his introduction to the tune "Autumn Nocturne" on the 1978 album Don't Stop the Carnival.

 By the 1980s, Rollins had stopped playing small nightclubs and was appearing mainly in concert halls or outdoor arenas; through the late 1990s he occasionally performed at large New York rock clubs such as Tramps and The Bottom Line.
 He added (uncredited) sax improvisations to three tracks by the Rolling Stones for their 1981 album Tattoo You, including the single, "Waiting on a Friend" and the long jam "Slave".
 That November, he led a saxophone masterclass on French television.
 In 1983, he was honored as a "Jazz Master" by the National Endowment for the Arts.

 In 1986, documentary filmmaker Robert Mugge released a film titled Saxophone Colossus.
 It featured two Rollins performances: a quintet concert at Opus 40 in upstate New York and a performance with the Yomiuri Shimbun Orchestra in Japan of his Concerto for Saxophone and Symphony, a work composed in collaboration with the Finnish pianist and composer Heikki Sarmanto.

 In 1993, the Sonny Rollins International Jazz Archives opened at the University of Pittsburgh.

 New York City Hall proclaimed November 13, 1995, to be "Sonny Rollins Day".
 Several days later, Rollins gave a performance at New York City's Beacon Theatre that reunited him with musicians with whom he played as a teenager, including McLean, Walter Bishop Jr., Percy Heath, Connie Henry, and Gil Coggins.

 In 1997, he was voted "Jazz Artist of the Year" in the Down Beat magazine critics' poll.
 The following year, Rollins, a dedicated advocate of environmentalism, released an album entitled Global Warming.